-- 1) Course Drop/Refund: - Follow appropriate guidelines for dropping a course (see Academic Policy). - Student must notify Academic Advisor & Assistant Registrar prior to the first day of class to drop a course. - Once the correct drop procedures are followed and signed documentation is on file, the student will receive 100% refund on tuition and fees prior to the first day of class.
+- 1) Course Drop/Refund: - Follow appropriate guidelines for dropping a course (see Academic Policy). - Student must notify Academic Advisor/Assistant Registrar prior to the first day of class to drop a course. - Once the correct drop procedures are followed and signed documentation is on file, the student will receive 100% refund on tuition and fees prior to the first day of class.
 Exceptions made if the student has received books and/or books have already been shipped to the student.
 All book fees are non-refundable. - 2) Course Withdrawal/Refund: - Follow appropriate guidelines for withdrawing from a course (see Academic Policy). - For onsite courses, a student may withdraw from a course until 11:59 pm CST of the second class meeting- for online courses, by 11:59 pm CST through the 7th day.
-Withdraws are completed by submitting a course drop/add form to the Academic Advisor & Assistant Registrar (see Academic section). - Once the correct withdrawal procedures are followed and signed documentation is on file, the student will receive 100% refund on tuition, assessed a withdrawal fee, and is responsible for all other fees, including books.
+Withdraws are completed by submitting a course drop/add form to the Academic Advisor/Assistant Registrar (see Academic section). - Once the correct withdrawal procedures are followed and signed documentation is on file, the student will receive 100% refund on tuition, assessed a withdrawal fee, and is responsible for all other fees, including books.
 All book fees are non-refundable.
 For all online students, after the seventh day for online, second class meeting for onsite, the student will be charged in full for tuition and fees and will earn a grade.
 For onsite students, students will be charged in full for tuition and fees and will earn a grade after the seventh calendar day.

-• The student will receive a 'W', 'WP' or 'WF' on their transcript for withdrawing from a course up to the seventh class day.
+- The student will receive a 'W' on their transcript for withdrawing from a course up to the seventh class day. - A WP, WF, or earned grade will be reported after the seventh calendar day and the student will be charged in full for tuition and all fees.